gatech-i18n/iff-ios/README.md

 #### TROUBLESHOOTING

 	Any warning shown during the build can be properly ignored.
-	For any crashes or questions, feel free to [open an issue](https://github.com/gatech-i18n/iff-ios/issues/new/).
+	For any crashes or questions, feel free to open an issue: https://github.com/gatech-i18n/iff-ios/issues/new/